-Philip leads the firm’s Commercial and Brands & Marketing Services practices.
+Philip leads the firm’s Brands and Commercial practices.

 Recognised in the Legal 500 for his work in Brand Management, Media and Entertainment and Sport.

-Advises on all aspects of commercial and corporate work for clients across a wide variety of sectors, including leading advertising and marketing services businesses, event owners and management companies, luxury brands, fashion designers, artists and art dealers, digital media and publishing businesses, cinematic and theatrical rights owners, bands, entertainers, authors and sports people (including Olympic medal winners).
+Advises clients across a wide variety of sectors, including leading advertising and marketing services businesses, event owners and management companies, luxury brands, fashion designers, artists and art dealers, digital media and publishing businesses, cinematic and theatrical rights owners, bands, entertainers, authors and sports people (including Olympic medal winners).
 Has a particular expertise in the use and exploitation of Image Rights.

 Trustee of the Swimathon Foundation, owners of the world's largest pool based fund-raising swim and other swimming events, which take place throughout the UK each year with over 25,000 participants.